DrugLib.com — Drug Information Portal

 TOPROL-XL SUMMARY

-TOPROL-XL, metoprolol succinate, is a beta1-selective (cardioselective) adrenoceptor blocking agent, for oral administration, available as extended release tablets.
+TOPROL-XL, metoprolol succinate, is a beta1-selective (cardioselective) adrenoceptor blocking agent, for oral administration, available as extended-release tablets.
 TOPROL-XL has been formulated to provide a controlled and predictable release of metoprolol for once-daily administration.
 The tablets comprise a multiple unit system containing metoprolol succinate in a multitude of controlled release pellets.
 Each pellet acts as a separate drug delivery unit and is designed to deliver metoprolol continuously over the dosage interval.
 The tablets contain 23.75, 47.5, 95 and 190 mg of metoprolol succinate equivalent to 25, 50, 100 and 200 mg of metoprolol tartrate, USP, respectively.
-Its chemical name is (±)1-(isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol succinate (2:1) (salt).
+Its chemical name is (±)1- (isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol succinate (2:1) (salt).

-TOPROL-XL is indicated for the treatment of hypertension.
-It may be used alone or in combination with other antihypertensive agents.
+TOPROL-XL may be administered with other antihypertensive agents.

 TOPROL-XL is indicated for the treatment of stable, symptomatic (NYHA Class II or III) heart failure of ischemic, hypertensive, or cardiomyopathic origin.
 It was studied in patients already receiving ACE inhibitors, diuretics, and, in the majority of cases, digitalis.
 In this population, TOPROL-XL decreased the rate of mortality plus hospitalization, largely through a reduction in cardiovascular mortality and hospitalizations for heart failure.